 - An employee or operator of a foster care facility licensed or approved under Iowa

 - An employee or operator of a mental health center.

 - An employee or operator of a provider of services to children funded under a

 federally approved medical assistance home- and community-based services

 - An employee, operator, owner, or other person who performs duties for a children’s

 - Clergy members are not considered to be mandatory reporters unless they are functioning as social workers, counselors, or another role described as a mandatory reporter.

 Any other person who believes that a child has suffered abuse may make a report of the suspected abuse to the DHS as a permissive reporter.
 A mandatory reporter may also report suspected child abuse outside the scope of their professional practice, as a permissive reporter.

 How do I report child abuse in Iowa?

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Human Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of May 13th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 20th, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Department of Human Services If there is a child abuse emergency, call 911 immediately.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Department of Human Services If there is a child abuse emergency, call 911 immediately.